jakob-hendrix/ps-js-basic-design-patterns/README.md

 }
 ```

 Used for things that you only need one of.
+Also see *revealing module* pattern, where you only return a list of method names, but the mthods are defined in the module seperately